dnichols1/dnichols1.github.io/group.md

 - **Andrew Tuma** <br />
 BS in Physics from UVA in 2020. <br />
-Former senior thesis advisee (on spacetime visualization methods) 09/2019--05/2020.
+Undergraduate research project (PHYS 3995) on spacetime visualization methods 09/2019--05/2020.
 Completed a MS degree in Applied Mathematics at San Diego State University (SDSU); currently working in industry as a data scientist.

 - **Yara Yousef** <br />
-BS in Astronomy/Physics from UVA in 2020. <br />
+BS in Astronomy-Physics from UVA in 2020. <br />
-Former senior thesis advisee (on memory-effect detection prospects) 09/2019--05/2020.
+Undergraduate research project (PHYS 3995) on memory-effect detection prospects 09/2019--05/2020.
 Currently in a MS program in machine learning and articial intellegence at the University of Barcelona.